Radiative Acceleration of Dense Circumstellar Material in Interacting Supernovae: Numerical Study

 To study the radiative acceleration, we measure the velocity of the CSM at the photosphere $v_{\rm ph}$.
 This is because we expect the observed spectral properties, including the line width, to be characterized by the material around the photosphere.

 The temporal evolution of $v_{\rm ph}$ is plotted in Figure \ref{fig:v_ph_SNEC}.
-For all cases the CSM smoothly accelerates, until the steep jump when the CSM at the photosphere is engulfed by the shock.
+For all cases the CSM at the photosphere smoothly accelerates until the epoch shown as black dots in the figure, after which its velocity steeply jumps as it is is engulfed by the shock.
 The degree of acceleration is significantly altered when $t_{\rm erup}$ is changed.
-The long $t_{\rm erup}=-10$ yr model results in a weak, gradual acceleration to at most $\approx 200$ km s$^{-1}$, while a model of compact CSM with $t_{\rm erup}=-3$ yr results in a large acceleration of $\gtrsim 1000$ km s$^{-1}$.
+The long $t_{\rm erup}=-10$ yr model, with the photosphere farther away and relatively small CSM mass, results in a weak, gradual acceleration to at most $\approx 200$ km s$^{-1}$, while a model of compact CSM with $t_{\rm erup}=-3$ yr results in a large acceleration of $\gtrsim 1000$ km s$^{-1}$.
 The extreme case with $t_{\rm erup}=-1$ yr results in acceleration of the CSM to velocities comparable to the shock, from just after breakout (see also Figure \ref{fig:SNECprofile_3_1yr}).

 We can understand the above tendency from the scaling of the acceleration on the CSM parameters.
 When the shock with velocity $v_{\rm sh}$ sweeps through the CSM with negligible velocity out to a radius $r_{\rm sh}$, the total dissipated kinetic energy by the CSM is $\approx M_{\rm CSM}(<r_{\rm sh})v_{\rm sh}^2/2$, where $M_{\rm CSM}(<r)$ is the CSM mass enclosed within $r$.
 If a fixed fraction of this dissipated energy is converted to radiation and escape outwards, the energy of radiation $E_{\rm rad}$ that contributes to acceleration is $E_{\rm rad} \propto M_{\rm CSM}(<r_{\rm sh}) v_{\rm sh}^2/2$.
 The total outward velocity that the CSM at radius $r$ can receive due to radiative acceleration is then $\kappa E_{\rm rad}/4\pi r^2 c$, where $\kappa$ is the opacity and $c$ is the speed of light.
 A smaller $-t_{\rm erup}$ (i.e., shorter interval between eruption and explosion) results in a compact (small photospheric radius) and large $M_{\rm CSM}$, which both contribute to enhancing the acceleration due to the dependence $\propto M_{\rm CSM}(<r_{\rm sh})r^{-2}$.
 In the next section, we study this acceleration more quantitatively by constructing an analytical model.